AlenToma/EntityWorker.Core/Documentation/Dynamic.Linq.md

 ## Dynamic.Linq
-Execute Expression of type string for expression way have a look at [Dynamic.Ling](https://github.com/kahanu/System.Linq.Dynamic)
+Execute Expression of type string.

+For expression way have a look at [Dynamic.Ling](https://github.com/kahanu/System.Linq.Dynamic)
 ```csharp
 using (var rep = new Repository())
 {